 Always strong and ever vibrant, yet still healing.
-One of the jewel in the world has been broken.
-But because a city exists mainly through its people– its children near and far – are rebuilding it
+One of the oldest, most beautiful cities in the world has been broken.

 “We have a jasmine tree at home.
 And sometimes, I sit on the stairs next to it, close my eyes and pretend I never left.
 Pretend I'm still in Syria.
 I'm at my uncle's house.
 All the family is sitting in the garden outside.
 And I haven't left.
 I hear their laughter; I smell the jasmine.
 I haven't left.” @womanoftheorient